-“In 1968, Three Dog Night recorded ‘Tenderness’ as a tribute to the late Otis Redding.
+“In 1968, Three Dog Night recorded ‘Tenderness’ as a tribute to the late Otis Redding, and their first-ever Top 40 hit.
 In live performances, the group would often stretch the song to the 15-20 minute mark.
-Their version became Three Dog Night’s first-ever Top 40 hit.

 “Redding’s recording of ‘Try a Little Tenderness’ heavily influenced 1991 cult Irish movie The Commitments, at one point the band performing the song in the style of Otis Redding.
 The song was featured again in Duets, a road trip film released in 2000 co-starring Gwyneth Paltrow, Paul Giamatti, Maria Bello, Scott Speedman, Andre Braugher, Huey Lewis and Angie Dickinson, revolving around the little known world of karaoke competitions and the wayward characters who inhabit it.”